MC Lord Magrão: Other projects

-REATOR meaning 'reactor' is an industrial project consisting of long term collaborators MC Lord Magrão and Xan Rojas.

-It was recorded in early 2015.
-Recording sessions took place between Melbourne and São Paulo respectively.

-The duo have worked together for 20 years on many different projects including Prendedor, Elefante Árvore Inox, Caixa Surpresa, Trio Charango and LUNGS.

-LUNGS is a trip hop project consisting of MC Lord Magrão and artist Suzie Blake was first formed in 2013 as a one off project.
+LUNGS was a dream pop project consisting of MC Lord Magrão and artist Suzie Blake was first formed in 2013 as a one off project.

 Their debut release 'Faraway' b/w 'Loner' was released on 29 July 2013, followed by 'Not Mine' b/w 'Hold Me' released on 8 November 2013 on Hero Records.

 MATRACA is an experimental, industrial project by MC Lord Magrão.
 Recorded in London during Winter 2001.

+NONFONE was an avant-garde project consisting of MC Lord Magrão and Marcelo Spina.

+It was recorded in early 2000.
+Recording sessions took place in São Paulo, Brazil.

+They were known for their sound loops using reel to reel tape machines, improvisation and experimentation during live performances.

-TRIO CHARANGO is an avant-garde, experimental project consisting of Xan Rojas, MC Lord Magrão and Anderson Santana.
+TRIO CHARANGO was an avant-garde, experimental project consisting of Xan Rojas, MC Lord Magrão and Anderson Santana.

 The group were known for performing guerrilla gigs around the city of São Paulo.
 Including a protest performance leading up to the 2000 elections.
 Recording sessions took place in November 2000 São Paulo, Brazil.

-VAZIO is a noise rock project consisting of Maurício Campos, Heuler Rocha, Flavio Santiago and MC Lord Magrão.
+VAZIO was a noise rock project consisting of Maurício Campos, Heuler Rocha, Flavio Santiago and MC Lord Magrão.

-The project had a short but productive life from 1999-2000 São Paulo, Brazil.
+The project had a short but productive life from 1999 to 2000 São Paulo, Brazil.

-PRENDEDOR meaning ‘peg’ is a musique concrète, experimental, industrial project consisting of MC Lord Magrão and artist Jonathan Gall with additional collaborations from Carlos Issa (Objeto Amarelo) and Xan Rojas.
+PRENDEDOR meaning ‘peg’ was a musique concrète, experimental, industrial project consisting of MC Lord Magrão and artist Jonathan Gall with additional collaborations from Carlos Issa (Objeto Amarelo) and Xan Rojas.

 The group were known for their use of non-musical objects played percussively such as matchboxes, typewriters, elastic band and a giant clothes peg and for performing guerrilla gigs around the city.
-The project had a short but productive life from 1998-1999 with a strong cult following in São Paulo, Brazil.
+The project had a short but productive life from 1998 to 1999 with a strong cult following in São Paulo, Brazil.

 Other work

 He also works with photography and directs and produces music videos and short films.
 Right, So What Are You Thinking?
-(2008) was his first short film and ILK (2009)".
+(2008) was his first short film followed by ILK (2009).
 He has written and directed the videos for Guillemots Get Over It, Take Me Home and Kriss Kross.